Board Members: Sam Hawgood

 Appointed by UCSF Chancellor

-Hawgood has maintained an active presence in clinical medicine since serving first as division chief of Neonatology, then as chair of Pediatrics and physician-in-chief of the UCSF Benioff Children’s Hospital.
-He is the president of the UCSF Medical Group, the faculty plan that represents more than 1,000 physicians at UCSF.
+Hawgood has maintained an active presence in clinical medicine, serving as Division Chief of Neonatology at UCSF from 1994 to 2006.
+He has been an Associate Director of the CVRI since 1997, and was Chair of Pediatrics and Physician-in-Chief of the UCSF Children’s Hospital from 2003 to 2009.
+He is also currently President of the UCSF Medical Group, the faculty plan representing more than 1,000 physicians at UCSF.